Middleton, Wisconsin: Infrastructure

+Middleton also has a whole bunch of bike trails connecting the city, which include the Pheasant Branch Creek Corridor Trail, the Pheasant Branch Conservancy Trail, the Deming Way Trail, the South Fork Trail, the Hidden Oaks Trail and the North Fork Trail.

 Transportation

-Middleton Municipal Airport (C29) serves Middleton and the surrounding communities.
+Middleton Municipal Airport (C29) serves Middleton and the surrounding communities with general aviation.
+Commercial airline service is provided via Dane County Regional Airport in neighboring Madison.

-A free trolley service called Middleton Trolley runs through Middleton and has 13 stops at landmarks around Middleton.

-Madison's bus service Madison Metro's routes 70, 71, 72, 73, 78 and 15 all have stops throughout Middleton.
+Metro Transit serves Middleton via routes R and F with service to Downtown Madison and the Junction Road park and ride.

+The Wisconsin and Southern Railroad passes through Middleton providing freight rail service on its Prairie Subdivision.

+Middleton is served by US Route 12 and US Route 14 including the terminus of the West Beltline Highway.

 Municipal services

 The City of Middleton is served by the Middleton Police Department.
 The Middleton Fire Department provides fire protection services to a district consisting of the city of Middleton, as well as the neighboring Town of Middleton and portions of the towns of Springfield and Westport.
 The Middleton Emergency Medical Services department provides paramedic level services to the City of Middleton and the neighboring townships of Middleton and Springfield.
 The Middleton Public Library offers books, films, music, meeting and study spaces, Wi-Fi and programs.